alexmiller63/SNAP/kennedy-letter.md

 5. another legitimate electronic submission method.

-Physical mail is a last resort because the claimant currently needs an electronic means of transmitting the correspondence.
+Physical mail is a last resort because an electronic means of transmitting the correspondence is needed.

 ---

-# Research Status
+# Distribution Research Status

 **Approximate completion at this checkpoint: 50%.**